DEA Seizure of Cash at the Airport

 The claim has been accepted and this matter has been referred to the judicial district noted above.
 Please direct all inquiries regarding this matter to that office.

-If you wait to receive the personal notice letter provided in accordance with U.S.C.
+If you wait to receive the personal notice letter provided by U.S.C.
 Section 983(a)(2), then you must file any claim within thirty-five (35) days of the date of the letter.

-Be sure to properly serve the notice because the claim is deemed filed on the date received by the Forfeiture Counsel in the DEA’s Asset Forfeiture Section at the address listed in the notice.
+Be sure to properly serve the notice.
+The claim is deemed filed on the date received by the Forfeiture Counsel in the DEA’s Asset Forfeiture Section at the address listed in the notice.

 Legal Requirements for the Asset Forfeiture Claims